Brachyscome iberidifolia

-Brachyscome iberidifolia, the Swan River daisy, is an annual herb found in Western Australia.
-Occupying a wide range, the species spreads out as fields.
-The Bellis daisy form and colours were familiar to Europeans when discovered and they have since become a popular garden plant.
-Poor or sandy soils do not inhibit a showy display, the species is hardy and adaptable.
+Brachyscome iberidifolia, commonly known as the Swan River daisy, is an annual herb native to Western Australia.
+Occupying a wide range, the species can form fields of plants.
+The Bellis daisy form and colours were familiar to Europeans when discovered, and they have since become a popular garden plant, as the species is hardy and adaptable, and poor or sandy soils do not prevent a showy display.

 Description

 The annual species is erect, many branched, forming fields of plants up to 400 mm (15 or 16 inches) in height.
 The leaves of Brachyscome iberidifolia are fully divided, each having long and narrow segments from the midrib.
 The ray florets are varied in colour, white through pink and blue to violet.
 The typical daisy arrangement is seen in the flower head, which appear between August and May in endemic examples.